-A lot of people guess that the economy is the number one factor impacting real estate appreciation.
-After all, there are numerous issues on a national level that alter your home's value: unemployment, interest rates, inflation, and more.
-However, your home's value and the things that play the biggest role in its appreciation are particular to the local Salisbury economy and housing market.
+The economy is believed to be the biggest factor affecting real estate appreciation.
+Obviously, there are quite a few issues on a national level that impact your house's value: unemployment, interest rates, inflation, and more.
+But the most significant things that figure your property's value are particular to the local Salisbury economy and housing market.

 Access to services - Being close to schools, jobs and amenities like shopping, restaurants and entertainment is a priority to many buyers and will greatly influence home values.
 So when it comes to holding their value, these communities usually appreciate better than others.